mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>]
 ```

 An implementation of the single-tree and dual-tree fast max-kernel search (FastMKS) algorithm.
 Given a set of reference points and a set of query points, this can find the reference point with maximum kernel value for each query point; trained models can be reused for future queries.
-[Detailed documentation](#fastmks_detailed-documentation)
+[Detailed documentation](#fastmks_detailed-documentation).